lgoerke/LisaPisaBot/README.md

 ## Program Structure

+### doc2vec model
+When the bot starts, it loads the movie data into the Gensim doc2vec format ('load_movies_gensim()' and 'load_names_gensim()') and trains a model on the 150 long movie descriptions, using the same parameters as in the Lee dataset jupyter tutorial from Gensim (https://github.com/RaRe-Technologies/gensim/blob/develop/docs/notebooks/doc2vec-lee.ipynb)

 ### Regex
 We have several regex' which are used for recognizing what the user intended.
 They are compiled once and loaded in the function responsible for responses.
 In our program, the performance of the regex matching is limited to the amount of possible questions we thought of, so far there is no query expansion implemented.